xrdocs-migration/cnbng/_tutorials/l2tp-lns-subscriber-session-bringup-in-cnbng.md

 ## Introduction

 In this tutorial we will learn how to bring-up L2TP LNS subscriber session in Cloud Native BNG (cnBNG).
-We will configure this lab to have dual stack LNS session.
-We will setup radius profile to authenticate LNS subscriber session, push plan policies and other attributes.
+We will configure this lab to have dual stack LNS sessions.
+We will setup radius profile to authenticate LNS subscriber sessions, push plan policies and other attributes.

+We will bringup two types of LNS sessions:
+- Dual Stack Dynamic Session, where IP addresses (IPv4, IPv6 NA, IPv6 PD) are dynamically assigned through IPAM
+- Dual Stack Static Session, where IP addresses (IPv4, IPv6 NA, IPv6 PD) are statically assigned  through Radius

+We will apply below features to each session:
+- QoS
+- ACL
+- uRPF
+- Framed Route (IPv4 + IPv6)

 ## Topology
 The setup used for this tutorial is shown in figure 1.
 This setup uses Spirent to emulate LAC and client devices.
 Spirent port 1/4 will be used for LAC and client emulation.